-Despite the unfortunate circumstances, COVID-19 has also revealed the immense potential of business in the digital age.
+Despite the unfortunate circumstances, this has also revealed the immense potential in the future of the digital age.
 It has shown that with the right mentality, companies are capable of leaning into new and exciting formats of business.

-However, despite significant research pointing in favour of remote work, managers are still having difficulty trusting their employees to work productively from the comfort of their own home.
+However, despite significant research pointing in favour of remote work, managers are still having difficulty trusting their employees to work productively from the comfort of their own homes.